ew3g/cryptocoin-notifications/README.md

 python run.py
 ```

-After running the script, go your notify.run channel and subscribe to receive the updates

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.